2023 Stockholm Open – Singles

 Gaël Monfils defeated Pavel Kotov in the final, 4–6, 7–6^{(8–6)}, 6–3 to win the singles tennis title at the 2023 Stockholm Open.
-It was his twelfth career ATP Tour singles title.
+It was his 12th career ATP Tour singles title.
 At 37 years-old he became the oldest champion in the history of the tournament.

 Holger Rune was the defending champion, but lost to Miomir Kecmanović in the second round.

 Seeds

 The top four seeds received a bye into the second round.